jasonbolton/IOTA-Jukebox/README.md

 Dependencies

 This program was made with Python 3.6.4.
 To run this program, pyota needs to be installed.

 You can find pyota at: https://github.com/iotaledger/iota.lib.py

+You can find python at https://www.python.org/downloads/

 Todo: